The 10th Interview:

 Defamation of the victim is never a good defense unless strong evidence backs it up.
 Mark’s story is again inconsistent with his statements to investigators at the time of the crime, when he said that he did not know about Baldwin’s sexuality.
 There was no reason for Mark to keep the discovery of child pornography from the investigators — it would have helped his case.
 Moreover, the two teens involved did not speak about finding it, police did not find any, and no mention was made of it during Mark’s trial.

 Beyond these matters, there are fundamental questions.
 If child pornography had been found would a space captain and successful contractor fail to report it to the police and let a teenaged crew continue to work alone in Baldwin’s house?
 Mark can either have his honor or character as a captain or he can try to blame the victim — he cannot have both.

 Ellis Richards, Jr.

-The Tenth Interview adds one important story about Major Ellis Richards, Mark’s father.
+The Kerry Cassidy interview adds one important story about Major Ellis Richards, Mark’s father.
 Mark has long described Ellis as the “infamous Dutchman” and maintained that he engaged in numerous exploits both before and after he retired from the Air Force to become head of earth security.
 Mark now relates that about the time of the murder, Ellis had been in Russia fighting aliens.

 Carl Shapiro and Mark’s Defense